Tallahassee Divorce Lawyer – Mediating Your Divorce or Parenting Issue

 Solving disputes through litigation in Family Law, while often beneficial, can in some cases be untimely and costly.
 In proceedings such as divorce, child custody, child support modification and other family disputes, you may choose to use mediation or be court-ordered to do so.
 Mediation is an alternative to litigation in which a mediator, an unbiased third party, is present to help you and your spouse work towards a legally binding agreement.
 Mediation has a reputation of being both transparent and quick.
 Tallahassee divorce attorneys know almost all contested actions in Leon County and the surrounding areas will be required to attempt mediation before proceeding to trial.
+Call us today for a consultation with a divorce lawyer in Tallahasse.

 Benefits of Mediation